-May 15, 1902 – The celebrated African-American educator of Tuskegee, Alabama gave a lecture to the General Conference of the Colored Methodist Episcopal Church.
+May 15, 1902 – The celebrated African-American educator of Tuskegee, Alabama gave a lecture to the General Conference of the Colored Methodist Episcopal Church on May 15, 1902.

-Mass Meeting for Law and Order against gambling and selling whisky on Sunday.
-Featured speakers included future United States Supreme Court Justice James C. McReynolds, Vanderbilt Chancellor James Kirkland, Ed Baxter, Jordan Stokes, Rev. G.C.
+December 29, 1902 – A mass meeting for the Law and Order League against gambling and selling whisky on Sunday was held.
+The meeting featured speakers including future United States Supreme Court Justice James C. McReynolds, Vanderbilt Chancellor James Kirkland, Ed Baxter, Jordan Stokes, Rev. G.C.
 Kelly, Rev. W.S.
-Jacobs and Rev. W.T.
+Jacobs, and Rev. W.T.
 Manning.

-December 23, 1904 – Captain Thomas Green Ryman dies.
-At his funeral on Christmas Day, Rev. Sam Jones takes a vote to rename the Tabernacle the Ryman Auditorium.
-The audience responds with a standing ovation.
+December 23, 1904 – Captain Thomas Green Ryman died on December 23, 1904.
+At his funeral on Christmas Day, Rev. Sam Jones took a vote to rename the Tabernacle to Ryman Auditorium.
+The audience responded with a standing ovation.

 To read more about Capt.
 Ryman and his legacy, click here.